GoogleCloudPlatform/cloud-builders/gcs-fetcher/README.md

 ### Caching resources

-The two builders can be used together to provide simple cross-build caching functionality, by optimistically fetching files that are expensive to generate at the beginning of the build, and by uploading those files at the end of the build.
+`gcs-fetcher` and `gcs-uploader` can be used together to provide simple cross-build caching functionality, by optimistically fetching files that are expensive to generate at the beginning of the build, and by uploading those files at the end of the build.

 In order to benefit from this you would need to define a well-known reusable manifest file location.